US STOCKS-Wall Street rallies on rate cut hopes, trade optimism

 * Tech sector provides biggest boost

-June 7 (Reuters) - Wall Street’s main indexes rose about 1% on Friday, as a sharp slowdown in U.S. job growth raised hopes of an interest rate cut, with Washington’s decision to delay tariffs on Chinese goods adding to the upbeat mood.
+New York June 7 (Reuters) - Wall Street’s main indexes rose about more than 1% on Friday, as a sharp slowdown in U.S. job growth raised hopes of Federal Reserve interest rate cuts and Washington’s decision to delay tariffs on Chinese goods adding to an appetite for risk.

-The S&P 500 is up about 4.5% this week, putting it on pace for its biggest weekly gain since November on rising expectations that the Fed would turn more accommodative to blunt the impact of escalating trade tensions.
+The S&P 500 was on track for a 4.6% gain for the week, which would be its biggest since November.

 A Labor Department report showed nonfarm payrolls increased by 75,000 jobs last month, much smaller than the 185,000 additions estimated by economists in a Reuters poll, suggesting the loss of momentum in economic activity was spreading to the labor market.

-The sector was lifted by gains in Apple Inc, Microsoft Corp and chipmakers, which get a major portion of their revenue from China.
-The Philadelphia chip index rose 1.13%.
+The sector was lifted by gains in Apple Inc, Microsoft Corp, Mastercard and Visa.
+Chipmakers, which get a major portion of their revenue from China, also gained, with the Philadelphia chip index rising 1%.
+Tariff-sensitive industrials rose 1% with Boeing Co its biggest boost.
+Caterpillar Inc rose about 1%.

+Interest-rate sensitive bank stocks dropped 0.9%.
+The broader financial index dipped 0.07% and utilities fell 0.3% - the only major S&P sectors in the red.

-Advancing issues outnumbered decliners by a 3.59-to-1 ratio on the NYSE and by a 2.09-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered declining ones on the NYSE by a 3.41-to-1 ratio; on Nasdaq, a 1.98-to-1 ratio favored advancers.

-The S&P index recorded 110 new 52-week highs and no new low, while the Nasdaq recorded 93 new highs and 79 new lows.
-(Reporting by Amy Caren Daniel and Shreyashi Sanyal in Bengaluru; Editing by Sriraj Kalluvila and Anil D’Silva)
+The S&P 500 posted 116 new 52-week highs and no new lows; the Nasdaq Composite recorded 98 new highs and 93 new lows.
+(Reporting by Amy Caren Daniel and Shreyashi Sanyal in Bengaluru; Editing by Anil D’Silva and Chizu Nomiyama)